ajitsingh98/Data-Science-Interview-Questions-Answers/information_theory.md

 $$

-where $b=2 $ measures uncertainty in bits,$b=e$  in nats.
+where $b=2$ measures uncertainty in bits, $b=e$  in nats.

 </details>

 ---

-12. Assume we are provided with biased coin for which the event ‘heads’ is assigned probability $p $, and ‘tails’ - a probability of $1 − p$.
+12. Assume we are provided with biased coin for which the event ‘heads’ is assigned probability $p $, and ‘tails’ - a probability of$1 − p$.

 the respective entropy is: